-The solar industry is working to establish a sustainable energy future and Missouri Sun Solar is leading the way.
+The solar industry is working to establish a sustainable energy future and Sun Solar is leading the way.
 CEO Caleb Arthur was just elected president of a statewide industry group.

 This week Chamber member 2B Organized shares a tip on how to stay organized when you are busy.